mohammadbutt/42_ft_ls/README.md

 4. `-r`
    - Reverse the order of the sot to get reverse lexical order or the oldest entries.
 5. `-t`
-   - Sort by time modified (most recently modified first) before sorting the operands by lexical order.
+   - Sort by time modified (most recently modified first).